 That’s a body mandala and you work with that in your visualization.
 It’s quite profound, if you understand what type of cause we’re talking about here.
 So what we want to do, it’s not that our ordinary body becomes the enlightened body of a Buddha, like dough becoming a bread.
 The enlightened body of a Buddha, in a sense it’s like a seed giving rise to a sprout, this body is completely finished, we don’t have this ordinary body as a Buddha, not at all.
 It gives a lot to think about, actually, and doing the body mandala practice helps very much in understanding this and working with this.
 Those are all representations, so that’s a mandala.

 Now there’s one more point I’d like to explain.
 When we offer the offering mandala, we say a verse, and this verse gives a lot to think about.
-The verse is: “This base, which is purified,” sprinkled actually, “with incensed water,” that’s water which is consecrated with the smoke of incense, and which is “strewn with flowers,” once it’s purified, then flowers are put on it, and which is “adorned with Mount Meru, the four continents, the sun and the moon,” that means it has representations of these things in the world-system, “I offer these to a Buddha-field,” so I’m offering to the Buddhas in the Buddha-field, and “by means of this, may all beings come to enjoy a Buddha-field.”
+The verse is: “This base, which is purified,” sprinkled actually, “with incensed water,” that’s water which is consecrated with the smoke of incense, and which is “strewn with flowers,” once it’s purified, then flowers are put on it, and which is “adorned with Mount Meru, the four continents, the sun and the moon,” that means it has representations of these things in the world-system.
+"I imagine these as a Buddha-field" and “by means of this, may all beings come to enjoy a Buddha-field.”
 Buddha-field is another name for a pure land.
 So, that’s this verse is used for requesting teachings, and for building up positive force, merit.

 What’s significant here is Buddha-fields, why are you talking about Buddha-fields here?
 So what’s a Buddha-field or a pure land?
 This is a situation in which everything is totally conducive for doing intensive, intensive practice – you don’t have to do anything else – intensive practice to reach enlightenment.
 You don’t need to eat, you don’t need to sleep, you don’t need to work, you don’t need to go to the toilet, you don’t need to do anything.
 You don’t just sit around and relax.
 The point is you don’t need to do any of these usual samsaric things and you can study, and learn, and practice twenty-four hours a day, all the time – that’s a pure land.
 It’s a place for hard work actually; it’s not a place to just have a holiday.
 How wonderful that would be.
 You don’t have to work, you don’t have to eat, you don’t have to sleep, you don’t have to do any of this junk, samsaric stuff.

-So, when we offer this to a teacher to teach us, “I offer this to a Buddha-field,” a Buddha land, this is very much in the style of Nalanda University, that when you receive teachings, you need to visualize or imagine that the teacher is a Buddha, and where you’re studying, the classroom is a Buddha-field, a Buddha land, a pure land, and that you and everybody in it is an arya bodhisattva.
+So, when we offer this to a teacher to teach us, this is very much in the style of Nalanda University, that when you receive teachings, you need to visualize or imagine that the teacher is a Buddha, and where you’re studying, the classroom is a Buddha-field, a Buddha land, a pure land, and that you and everybody in it is an arya bodhisattva.
 So it fits in with this style.
 This can also be in connection with tantra as well, it can be either – it’s not exclusively tantra to visualize a Buddha-field.

 You’re offering a representation of this with the mandala plate.
 So remember, this representation is actually a basis for labeling, a basis for imputation, so you can get a hologram out of it, because it has certain, defining characteristics to it, like the information for a hologram.
 So, there are several holograms that could be generated from this basis as a representation, it depends how the light looks at it, which is analogous.
 It depends on how the mind imputes it, what angle it’s looking.
 From this representation we can get an ordinary samsaric world-system, you could impute on it an actual Mount Meru and four continents – like in abhidharma, or like in Kalachakra – or like the solar system according to Western science, you could generate that hologram from this representation.